Strengthen Your Heart By Walking

 It can help lower your blood pressure and strengthen your heart.

-Many people who are at risk for having a stroke and cardiovascular disease are often overweight, unhealthy and seem to have a hard time exercising.
+Many people who are at risk of having a stroke and cardiovascular disease are often overweight, unhealthy and seem to have a hard time exercising.

 Walking is a natural, low-impact workout!